 “Naw.
 Surface craft are fucking useless.
 The authorities have different methods for monitoring surface vessels and submerged ones.
 It has to be something that could be mistaken on sonar for the Prospect.
 Possibly a boat like the Gnat.”

 Shakes swallowed.
-“So… what?
+“So . . . what?
 You want me to juice up the Gnat so it fucking sounds like it could be a big ol’ fuckin’ cargo sub—and then you want to hire me to run around and get caught and inspected by various Authorities that might be hunting for the Prospect?”

-“Or maybe not get caught… you said the Gnat was fast, right?
-You could outrun them when they started pursuing you… and at the same time lead them away from the Prospect.”
+“Or maybe not get caught . . .
+You said the Gnat was fast, right?
+You could outrun them when they started pursuing you . . . and at the same time lead them away from the Prospect.”

 Shakes started chewing again while he thought.
 “There is something appealing about the idea of being loud, fast, and—what’s the fuckin’ word? brash—after all these years of trying to sneak around and stay quiet.
-I can’t say I have much experience at that kind of thing though.”
+I can’t say I have much experience at that kind of thing, though.”

 “I have a feeling you’d be a natural.”

 “It would require a little work on the Gnat.
 I’d have to undo some of the dampening I’ve put in over the years.
 And I’d need to tune it up for speed.
-What are you offering me exactly?”
+What are you offering me, exactly?”

 “How about hull rate, plus two deck-crew share’s worth?
 And a deck-crew share on this run should be pretty lucrative.”